ShrooqAyman/Ecommerce/README.md

 # Ecommerce

-This is an example project to illustrate an implementation of Ecommerce using Django
+This is an implementation of Ecommerce using Django